 - Explore past and present relationships among humans and between societies and environments and create new ways to cultivate a more secure and resilient future for all of our planet (Sustainable Development)

 - Develop knowledge of past and present political, economic, and cultural relations operating at international to global scale (Global Awareness)

 - Apply knowledge, skills, and multiple perspectives in new situations to analyze and formulate solutions to complex problems with confidence and creativity (Creative Problem Solving)

 - Produce new work through performance, design, construction, art, or creative writing that is characterized by innovation, divergent thinking, and intellectual risk taking (Creative Expression)

-The GE Student Learning Outcomes (GELOs) align with the campus Strategic Plan, the CSU Chancellor's Executive Order (EO) 1100, as well as Sonoma's distinctive identity as a liberal-arts institution.
+The GE Student Learning Outcomes (GELOs) align with the campus Strategic Plan, the CSU Chancellor's Executive Order (EO 1100) as well as Sonoma's distinctive identity as a liberal-arts institution.
 They provide the program with a tool to guide learning and programmatic improvement.
-These outcomes are measured through annual assessment efforts in order to ensure the campus' committment to quality education.
+These outcomes are measured through annual assessment efforts in order to ensure the campus' commitment to quality education.